 This Broad Agency Announcement (BAA), which sets forth research areas of interest to the United States Army Research Institute for the Behavioral and Social Sciences (ARI), is issued under the provisions of paragraph 6.102(d)(2) and 35.016 of the Federal Acquisition Regulation (FAR), which provides for the acquisition of basic and applied research and that part of development not related to the development of a specific system or hardware procurement through the competitive selection of proposals, and 10 U.S.C.
 4001, 10 U.S.C.
 4021, and 10 U.S.C.
 4022, which provide the authorities for issuing awards under this announcement for basic and applied research.
+This BAA also supports efforts in accordance with the Department of Defense Grant and Agreement Regulations (DoDGARS) at 32 CRF 22.315(a).
 Proposals submitted in response to this BAA and selected for award are considered to be the result of full and open competition and in full compliance with the provisions of Public Law 98-369, "The Competition in Contracting Act of 1984" and subsequent amendments.